wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-odometry.rst

       // Creating my kinematics object using the module locations. frc::SwerveDriveKinematics<4> m_kinematics{
-        m_frontLeftLocation, m_frontRightLocation, m_backLeftLocation,
+        m_frontLeftLocation, m_frontRightLocation,
-        m_backRightLocation};
+        m_backLeftLocation, m_backRightLocation
+      };

       // Creating my odometry object from the kinematics object.
 Here,
       // our starting pose is 5 meters along the long end of the field and in the
       // center of the field along the short end, facing forward. frc::SwerveDriveOdometry<4> m_odometry{m_kinematics, GetGyroHeading(),
+        {m_frontLeft.GetPosition(), m_frontRight.GetPosition(),
+        m_backLeft.GetPosition(), m_backRight.GetPosition()},
         frc::Pose2d{5_m, 13.5_m, 0_rad}};

 Updating the robot pose
 -----------------------
 The ``update`` method of the odometry class updates the robot position on the field.
-The update method takes in the gyro angle of the robot, along with a series of module states (speeds and angles) in the form of a ``SwerveModuleState`` each.
-It is important that the order in which you pass the ``SwerveModuleState`` objects is the same as the order in which you created the kinematics object.
+The update method takes in the gyro angle of the robot, along with a series of module positions (distances and angles) in the form of a ``SwerveModulePosition`` each.
+It is important that the order in which you pass the ``SwerveModulePosition`` objects is the same as the order in which you created the kinematics object.

 This ``update`` method must be called periodically, preferably in the ``periodic()`` method of a :ref:`Subsystem <docs/software/commandbased/subsystems:Subsystems>`.
 The ``update`` method returns the new updated pose of the robot.